Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 Another possible use for LLMs is for debugging!
 I've occasionally given an LLM some code, described my issue, and it's been able to figure out what was wrong.

-### The Crab Claw

-To get "The Crab Claw", you should create a public or unlisted youtube video demoing your project (with narration!) and fill out [this form](https://forms.gle/4K72dSnJeCtFiX1U7).